nephio-project/nephio/operators/o2ims-operator/README.md

 ### To Start the Operator:

+Note that there are some constants in manager.py that can be tuned before running the operator.

 ```bash
 ## To run in debug mode use the "--debug" flag or "-v --log-format=full"
 kopf run controllers/manager.py